 Teen Drivers

-According to the latest data available from the National Highway Traffic Safety Administration (NHTSA), the number of teen motor-vehicle occupant deaths increased for the first time in four years.
-Occupant fatalities in 2020 totaled 2,419, up 15.6% from 2,093 in 2019.
-Motor-vehicle crashes continue to be the number one cause of death for U.S. teens.
-NHTSA also estimates that the total number of deaths among teens ages 13 to 19, including pedestrian and bicycle incidents, was 2,738 in 2020 and averaging more than seven deaths per day.
+According to the latest data available from the National Highway Traffic Safety Administration (NHTSA), the number of teen motor-vehicle occupant deaths in 2024 totaled 2,565, down 5.4% from 2,714 in 2023.
+Motor-vehicle crashes continue to be the number one cause of preventable death for U.S. teens.
+NHTSA also estimates that the total number of deaths among teens ages 13 to 19 (including pedestrian and bicycle incidents) was 2,899 in 2024, averaging eight deaths per day.

 Crashes involving young drivers (15 to 20 years old) impact people of all ages.
-In 2020, the number of people dying in crashes involving at least one young driver totaled 5,037, a 14.7% increase from the 2019 total of 4,391.
-This chart shows that young driver fatalities account for only 37% of the overall fatalities associated with young driver crashes.
-In 2020, there were 1,885 young driver fatalities, 1,081 fatalities among passengers of young drivers, 1,486 fatalities to occupants of all other vehicles, and 585 non-occupant fatalities.
+In 2024, the number of people dying in crashes involving at least one young driver totaled 5,247, a 6.5% decrease from the 2023 total of 5,617.
+This chart shows that young driver fatalities account for only 41% of the overall fatalities associated with young driver crashes.
+In 2024, there were 2,162 young driver fatalities, 893 fatalities among passengers of young drivers, 1,526 fatalities to occupants of all other vehicles, and 666 non-occupant fatalities.

 Source: National Safety Council (NSC) analysis of NHTSA data.